ubccpsc/310/docs/26w1/materials/unit-04/index.md

 than to code.

-**Ceremony is a means, not the subject.** You'll have been running a version of this for a month by week 12 — your lab check-ins have a standing agenda, which is a standup whether or not anyone called it one.
+**Ceremony is a means, not the subject.** You'll have been running a version of this for a month by week 12 — your team check-ins have a standing agenda, which is a standup whether or not anyone called it one.
 The lecture names what you've been doing, then asks what it's for.
 Sprints, retrospectives, and backlogs are worth exactly as much as the feedback they generate.